OpenFn/fca/README.md

-# fca
-Finn Church Aid
+# Finn Church Aid

+Repository to manage OpenFn jobs.

+**Note that commits to master will deploy directly to OpenFn.org**